 Get Water Damage Restoration at Flood Services Canada

 If you’re looking for information on flood causes and prevention, the professionals at Flood Services Canada can help you.
 Our 24/7 service teams are ready to provide you with quick-response action to minimize damage in the event of an emergency.
 We provide thorough structural drying, decontamination, deodorization, and debris removal to get your home back to a safe and functional state, so contact us at (416) 302-2107 to learn more about how to protect your property.
-Or, if you are experiencing an emergency, call our hotline at (416) 999-3930 or dial #247 toll-free from your cellphone.
+Or, if you are experiencing an emergency, call our hotline at (416) 999-3930.
 Our rapid-response team will quickly be deployed to your area to assess the situation and get you the help you need.

 Latest posts by Chad Vanvari (see all)

 - Flood Services Canada’s Guide to Flood Proofing Your House - November 19, 2019

 - Preventing Winter Flooding from Plumbing Problems - October 22, 2019